orjpap/orjpap.github.io/_posts/2020-05-04-iOS-doctest-jekyll.md

 ## Conclusion

-That's all you need in order to enable testing for your Swift codeblocks in your Jekyll site!
+That's all you need in order to enable testing for Swift codeblocks in your Jekyll site!

 Keep your eyes peeled for further updates to the very promising [Doctest](https://github.com/SwiftDocOrg/DocTest?utm_campaign=iOS%2BDev%2BWeekly&utm_medium=web&utm_source=iOS%2BDev%2BWeekly%2BIssue%2B454) since it's still on its early days.